-Most Kenyan prosthetic workshops are not actively fitting quality, modern limbs that local people can afford to buy.
-So in August 2018 MEND rented a house in Matasia, outer Nairobi and a simple prosthetics workshop/ hostel was set up.
-ALFA had started!
+Most Kenyan prosthetic workshops were not actively fitting quality, modern limbs that local people could afford to buy.
+So in August 2018 MEND rented a house in Matasia, outer Nairobi, and set up a simple prosthetics workshop and hostel.
+A prosthetist and a housekeeper were employed and ALFA has been busy ever since!

-A prosthetist and housekeeper were employed.
-Limb parts were imported from China and socket fabrication materials sourced locally.
+Limb parts for the centre are imported from China and socket fabrication materials are sourced locally.

 Clients come in on Monday disabled and go home on Friday walking!

-One in ten children in Uganda have a physical or mental disability and most of these live under the poverty line.
-Children with disabilities experience barriers to education, healthcare and face stigma and superstition.
+One in ten children in Uganda has a physical or mental disability and most of these live under the poverty line.
+Children with disabilities experience barriers to education, and healthcare and face stigma, and superstition.

-The KCH team work hard to provide health care, rehabilitation services and education for the whole community around the implications of childhood disability.
+The Katalemwa Cheshire Home team works hard to provide health care, rehabilitation services, and education for the whole community around the implications of childhood disability.